 Master on European Governance is a Master's degree programme organised by the Faculty of Law, Economics and Governance of Utrecht University and the Faculty of Social Studies of Masaryk University.
 The first year is organised in Brno and the second year in Utrecht; moreover, in the course of the studies the joint seminars taught by lecturers from both universities are organised.

 Moreover, the students will learn to apply abstract knowledge and theory to real-life problems through case studies, simulations, and policy-oriented research projects.
 In this way, the students will become academic professionals, i.e. experts who can use academic knowledge to analyse and solve complex problems in different contexts and from different perspectives.

-The unique combination of expertise within the participating Universities offers an opportunity for a challenging international Master's degree programme.
+The unique combination of expertise within the participating Universities offers an opportunity for a challenging international European Governance programme from Masaryk University.
 It provides students with a sound academic training that prepares them for professional positions in a range of organisations:

 - 24 months

 DisciplinesEuropean Studies Public Policy Political Science View 6 other Masters in Public Policy in Czech Republic